 Why it's a great idea:

-With increased leisure time people are seeking new ways to enjoy themselves and walking is a healthy and interesting way of doing it for individuals and families.
-The murder of St Thomas a Becket in 1170 was a major event in British history, and re-establishing the old pilgrim route will remind people of our heritage.
-The project will bring visitors to this beautiful area of West Sussex, with the associated economic benefits for local businesses, and of course Chichester.
-The pilgrims will enjoy the quietness. natural beauty and sense of journeying through ancient undisturbed Britain.
-It will also provide additional revenue for this Grade 1 listed building enabling St Mary's to remain an open church and continue to play a key role in meeting the needs of the community for many years to come.
+With increased leisure time people are seeking new ways to enjoy themselves and walking is a healthy and interesting way of doing this for individuals and families.
+The story of Thomas Becket in Canterbury Cathedral, with its murder, miracles and pilgrimages, was a major event in British history.
+Re-establishing the Old Way as an open pilgrimage route will help people reconnect with this heritage.
+The project will also bring visitors to this beautiful area of West Sussex, with the associated economic benefits for local businesses, and of course Chichester.
+Pilgrims are low-impact tourists, who seek to enjoy the quietness, natural beauty and sense of journeying through ancient undisturbed Britain.
+The project will also provide additional revenue for this Grade 1 listed building, enabling St Mary's to remain an open church and continue to play a key role in meeting the needs of the community for many years to come.

 Steps to get it done: